Annual Influenza Deaths: A BIG LIE

-There are three main types of flu virus, and each type can mutate, or change, from year to year.
+There are three main types of influenza virus, and each type can mutate, or change, from year to year.
 This makes it difficult to develop immunity to the disease.

-The Thinktwice Global Vaccine Institute receives independent data on adverse reactions to vaccines.
-Some typical unsolicited reports on the flu vaccine are included below:
+The Thinktwice Global Vaccine Institute receives independent reports on adverse reactions to vaccines.
+Some typical unsolicited reports associated with the influenza vaccine are included below:

 [Flu102] My husband had a flu shot in January and experienced swelling in his axilla that night, probably the lymph nodes.
 After that, he became weak and chilled all the time, with a dry cough.
 During the next two months, the coughing, weakness and chills persisted, and by the end of the second month he was vomiting.
 His doctor did several tests until one showed acute kidney failure.
 He was diagnosed with Goodpastures syndrome.
 This condition causes an abnormal amount of antibodies in the blood, causing them to attack the kidneys and lungs.
 The treatment is immune suppressive therapy.
 Isn't that ironic.
 It seems that the flu shot that is supposed to build up immunity caused his to work too hard and didn't know when to shut down.
 Needless to say, the doctors refuse to admit that the flu shot caused this.
 He has been unable to work, gets tired, and is at increased risk of catching a virus due to drug therapy.